-- 3.1.5 The overriding principle for a declaration of a material personal interest is, if in doubt, the individual should declare the interest in accordance with the appropriate process pertaining to their role.
+- 3.1.4 It should be noted that enmity as well as friendship can give rise to a real or perceived conflict of interest. - 3.1.5 The overriding principle for a declaration of a material personal interest is, if in doubt, the individual should declare the interest in accordance with the appropriate process pertaining to their role.
 This is to ensure that the ARC is able to take account of varied individual circumstances to ensure conflicts of interest are managed appropriately and consistently.
 This also ensures that, should any issues or queries arise, the individual can demonstrate that they have taken appropriate action. - 3.1.6 The obligation to disclose interests is ongoing.
 Declarations of interests are subject to regular review by the ARC; however, the responsibility to identify, disclose and update these interests remains with the individual.
 Individuals are required to update that information as soon as possible if any significant changes occur to their or their immediate family/partner's interests.